DallasUrbanists/dallasurbanists.com/blog/_posts/2023-09-18-scooters-are-back-dart-hires-100-security-officers-weekend-transit-more-popular-post-pandemic.md

 ---
 In this episode, we talk about:

-1. Shared scooters (Lime, Bird, Superpedestrian) in Dallas, with Jonathan Braddick.
+1. Shared scooters (Lime, Bird, Superpedestrian) in Dallas with Jonathan Braddick.

    * Where, when, and how to ride scooters in Dallas
    * Why original scooter program ended
    * What's different this time around
    * Improvements we want to see
-2. DART ridership update, with Connor Hulla
+2. DART ridership update with Connor Hulla

-   * DART begins hiring 100 Transity Security Officers (TSOs)
+   * DART begins hiring 100 Transit Security Officers (TSOs)
-   * 70 officers hired as of August
+   * 70 officers have been hired as of August
-   * Riding light rail on Saturdays and Sundays is more popular now than before pandemic.
+   * Riding light rail on Saturdays and Sundays is more popular now than before the pandemic.

 - - -

 # Shared scooters: Lime, Bird, Superpedestrian[](https://dallascityhall.com/departments/transportation/Pages/dockless-vehicle-program.aspx)

 *(All vendor pricing and offers detailed in these show notes are only current in Dallas as of September 19th.* *Pricing may vary for other cities and may change by the time you read this.
-Please refer to the vendor websites for up-to-date detail.
+Please refer to the vendor websites for up-to-date details.
 Anytime the price on the vendor app or website was listed with 99 cents, I round to the dollar in the list below.
-For example, instead of $6.99 my list reads $7.)*
+For example, instead of $6.99, my list reads $7.)*

 ## Lime